kitspace/1clickBOM/README.md

 ### Completion ###

-1-click BOM can try complete an incomplet BOM for by searching Octopart and Findchips.
+1-click BOM can try and complete an incomplete BOM for you by searching Octopart and Findchips.
 A complete BOM is where every part has a manufacturer part number and a part number for _every_ retailer.
 Simply press the button labeled 'Complete' and 1clickBOM will use other fields to search for the fields that are left blank.
 This works well sometimes and other times selects completely random parts.
 It really depends on the fields you already give it.
 We are very much still working on improving this .

 ## Issues ##